We are happy to show you some innovations. Results can now be exported as a table or PDF.

 Collaborative learning will now be much easier thanks to Instant Accounts.
 With a teacher’s license you can create accounts for students, so they don't have to register themselves and give up personal information.
 Instant Accounts are linked to your accounts and all Bounds will be shown in your dashboard in a separate folder.
 Instant Accounts also use your Media Library.
 Thanks to certain permissions you can give to each individual Instant Account, you are always in charge of what happens in the accounts.

-In this tutorial we'll show you how to create Instant Accounts.
+In this tutorial we'll show you how to create Instant Accounts or you can also check out the

 Instant Accounts are part of our teachers license feature set.
 If you want to unlock this feature for your Account, check here for a suitable license.
 If you can't find the right product for you, feel free to contact us.